ai-xiaihai/AC215_RadIQ/README.md

 - Set up DVC.
 - Complete exploratory data analysis.

+**Docker Setup**
+- Two Dockerfiles are created in /src/data_preprocessing and /src/data_splitting.
+They are used to create a container for data preprocessing and data splitting, respectively.
+All docker services are managed in /src/docker-compose.yml.
+To start a service listed in docker-compose.yml, run `docker-compose up <service-name>` on the root level directory.
+- For data preprocessing and data splitting service, we can also run an interactive terminal.
+To do this, run `docker-compose run --entrypoint /bin/sh <service-name>` on the root level.

 **Preprocess container**
 - This container reads image data, resize them into a common size (e.g., 1024 x 1024), resize the ground-truth bounding box labels, and stores both images and ground-truth label file back to GCP.